Absences from school

 Reducing absence and improving punctuality in schools is a key priority both nationally and locally.
 Missing school damages a pupil's attainment levels, disrupts school routines and the learning of others, and can (over time) leave a pupil vulnerable to anti-social behaviour and youth crime.
 Above all, missing school seriously affects children's longer-term life opportunities.

-In line with all other schools in Hampshire, we have a new Attendance Policy from September 2015.
-Our new policy can be viewed here.
-Our academic year dates can be viewed and printed off via the General Information page of the website
+In line with all other schools in Hampshire, we have an Attendance Policy.
+Our policy can be viewed below.
+Our academic year dates can be viewed in the tab opposite.

 Schools in Hampshire will henceforth be required to issue Penalty Notices to all those with parental responsibility if a child has 10 or more half-day sessions of unauthorized absence in any 10 school week period.
 A penalty notice will also be issued if a child is absent during public exams such as SATs.